holdenk/spark-upgrade/pysparkler/README.md

 ## About

-PySparkler is a tool that upgrades your PySpark scripts to Spark 3.3.
-It is a command line tool that takes a PySpark script as input and outputs a Spark 3.3 compatible script.
+PySparkler is a tool that upgrades your PySpark scripts to latest Spark version.
+It is a command line tool that takes a PySpark script as input and outputs a latest Spark version compatible script.
 It is written in Python and uses the [LibCST](https://github.com/Instagram/LibCST) module to parse the input script and generate the output script.

 ## Basic Usage